While most of us can make good plans, we never get to execute them for various reasons, right?

-However, you can’t make goals and objectives without a plan.
+Yet, the truth remains that you can’t make goals and objectives without a solid plan.
 Planning is essential to achieving short-term, medium-term, and long-term goals.
 It enables you to measure performance or progress in the workplace or in your life.
 So you know where you’re falling short.

-The problem is that while most of us can make good plans, we never get to execute them for various reasons.
-In this post, we discuss the difference between short-term planning and long-term planning.
-We also talk about the relationship between the two and how to make long-term planning help you realize your full potential.
+In this post, we discuss the difference between short-term, medium-term and long-term planning.
+We also talk about the relationship between them and how to make long-term planning help you realize your full potential.

 What Is Short-Term Planning?

-Short-term planning involves strategies that focus on the results within a short time, say a year.
+Short-term planning involves strategies that focus on the results within a short time, say few months.
 These are the strategies to be used in achieving specific milestones.
 Short-term planning aims for an immediate period and helps you fix the challenges you’re dealing with in the present.

 Short-term goals facilitate long-term achievement.
 If not effectively planned and executed, it becomes much harder to attain long-term goals.
 So, whatever your short-term goals, make sure they align with your long-term vision.